 With ADM, we have conducted product and business development activities, including production of pre-commercial amounts of Mirel, working with potential customers, and initiating qualification trials of our material for selected customer applications.
-In addition, we have established commercial supply agreements with several Telles customers.
+In addition, we have established commercial supply agreements with several Telles customers as well as established international distributor relationships for Northern Europe, Eastern Europe, Italy and North America.
 We expect that our products will initially be sold to companies that are: